-Most rooms have 2 queen size beds plus a day bed and sleep 5.
-Rooms are grouped into “longhouses.”
-Each longhouse has a name corresponding to an island nation in the Pacific Ocean and offers something special.
+Most rooms have 2 queen size beds (plus a day bed) and sleep 5 guests.
+The resort’s rooms are grouped into several separate “longhouses.”
+Each of has a unique name inspired by the pacific islands.

-Prices for rooms are based on the different views.
-The main views are Standard (with views of the Garden, Pool, Marina, Monorail, or Parking Area), Lagoon (with views of the Seven Seas Lagoon), and Theme Park (with views of Magic Kingdom Park and The Seven Seas Lagoon.)
-The Standard rooms are the least expensive, and it just goes up from there.
-The Polynesian Village Resort also has Club Level rooms and suites.
+Prices per night depend on the view of your room, which can range from Standard (with views of the Garden, Pool, Marina, Monorail, or Parking Area) to Lagoon (with views of the Seven Seas Lagoon) and even Theme Park (with views of the Seven Seas Lagoon and Magic Kingdom Park).
+The Standard rooms are the least expensive, and room prices goes up from there.

 Below is a list of the furnishings in the rooms:

-- A flat screen cable TV (the available channels favor Disney owned channels)
+- A flat screen cable TV (including Must-Do Disney!)

 - One table and 2 chairs

 - Free Wi-Fi

 - An alarm clock